latex-lsp/texlab-web/src/pages/docs/installation/previewing.md

 and configure your previewer to call your editor correctly.
 A forward search can then be executed by invoking the [`latex.forwardSearch`](/docs/reference/commands#latexforwardsearch) command.

+In the following sections, we will give configurations for popular viewers with `latexmk` and Visual Studio Code.
+For other build systems and editors, please refer to their respective manuals.

 ## Windows

 On Windows, we highly recommend [SumatraPDF](https://www.sumatrapdfreader.org) as previewer